andrewbenington/OpenHome/README.md

 Credit to [Team Luminescent](https://luminescent.team/) for the PKLumiHeX program, which provided critical information about the save file structure, and for the Luminescent Platinum logo.

+Pokémon Home extra form photoshops were created by [PkmnHomeIcons](https://github.com/nileplumb/PkmnHomeIcons).
+This includes Stitched Gengar, the Clone Pokémon, and the extra Pikachu forms.

 ## Star History

 <a href="https://www.star-history.com/?repos=andrewbenington%2FOpenHome&type=date&legend=top-left">